CraftAcademy/workshop/walkthroughs/step6.md

 Not so bad, ey?

-Alright, we need to add some of the libraries/gems we want to use to `spec_helper`.
+Alright, we need to add some of the libraries/gems we want to use in our `spec_helper`.
 Modify your file to include:

 ```ruby
 require File.join(File.dirname(__FILE__), '..', 'lib/application.rb')